 The most important thing about any investment, whether it is the stock market or real estate, is to grab the opportunity at the right time.

-Do a thorough research regarding all aspects before investing.
+Do thorough research regarding all aspects of your strategy before investing.
 The best time to buy stocks is when the market is falling.
 This way you will be able to buy good stocks at a lower price.
+Keep in mind that you should never try to time the market.

 Another important thing is to know when to liquidate your assets.
 If one of your investments is not going as well as expected or going in a loss, then you have to sell in order to protect your money.